drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/04.theme-product/docs.md

 - `product--rendered-attribute__selected`

 ---
-In the next section, displaying a page with multiple products...
+In the next section, we'll look at how you can create a page that displays multiple products with multiple *add to cart forms*.

 [Theming Drupal Guide]: https://www.drupal.org/docs/8/theming